NAMlab/deepCRE_reimplemented/readme.md

 The second file is called `"<training_output_name>_deepcre_interpret_<time_stamp>_shap_meta.csv"` and contains two columns, namely "gene_ids" and "preds".
-The gene_ids contain the IDs of the genes and the preds column contains the predictions of the model for the genes (which also are the true targets, since only correctly predicted genes are used for the interpretation).
+The gene_ids contain the IDs of the genes and the preds column contains the predictions of the model for the genes (which also are the true targets, since only correctly predicted genes are used for the explanation).
 The genes in the meta file have the same order as the genes in the shap scores file, so that the shap scores can be assigned to the correct genes.

 ### Motif Extraction